What is meditation, and how can it transform your mind, brain, and entire experience of life?

 Start Your Meditation Practice Today

 You don’t need perfect conditions or years of preparation.
-Begin where you are with what you have.
-Find a quiet corner, sit comfortably with eyes slightly open, and practice sitting for fifteen minutes.
-Notice your breath, your thoughts, your emotions.
-Don’t judge them—simply observe.
-Stand, move gently, return to sitting.
-Repeat twice more.
+Begin exactly where you are, with what you already have.
+Find a quiet corner, sit comfortably with your eyes slightly open, and commit to just fifteen minutes.
+Gently notice your breath, your thoughts, and your emotions—without judging or trying to change anything, simply observe.

 FAQ: Your Most Pressing Questions About Meditation Answered